Annual Cooperstown Campus Safety Report

 Sex Offender Registry Information

 When the New York State Division of Criminal Justice Services (DCJS) notifies campus officials of the presence of a registered sex offender on campus, University Police will alert the campus community using the “timely warning” methods for criminal activity, in general or in a limited manner, as appropriate.
 This may include web notices, doorway signs, campus media, and e-mail messages.
-Warnings will indicate that a level 2 or level 3 sex offender is enrolled or employed at the University and will indicate that further information can be obtained at the DCJS website: www.criminaljustice.ny.gov.Information listed on the website may include name, address, physical description, crime of conviction, modus operandi, type of victim targeted, and special conditions imposed on parole.
+Warnings will indicate that a level 2 or level 3 sex offender is enrolled or employed at the university and will indicate that further information can be obtained at the DCJS website: www.criminaljustice.ny.gov.Information listed on the website may include name, address, physical description, crime of conviction, modus operandi, type of victim targeted, and special conditions imposed on parole.

 Missing Student Notification